Sled between cabins along Sweden's most famous mountain trail

 You should have a good level of fitness and enjoy the outdoors.
 You should also be comfortable living in close proximity with others.
 Minimum age 18.

-A detailed recommended equipment list will be sent with your booking confirmation.
+A detailed recommended packing list for personal items to bring will be sent with your booking documentation.

 A total of minimum two persons is required for scheduled tours to run.
 You are of course welcome to book as a solo traveller.

 Combine This With

 This experience makes a good combination with the following:

 - Aurora Lodge Escape in Lapland (4 or more days, one hour by transfer)